 clientele effect The attraction of companies with specific dividend policies to those investors whose needs are best served by those policies.
 Thus, companies with high dividends will have a clientele of investors with low marginal tax rates and strong desires for current income.
-Similarly, companies with low dividends will attract a clientele with little need for current income and who often have high marginal tax rates.
+Conversely, companies with low dividends will have a clientele of investors with high marginal tax rates and little need for current income.